-Challenge No Detail of challenge partial school clo pact of Covid school closures: School assessments and observations suggest that the impact of osures has been greater on our disadvantaged pupils.
-This reflected in national data.
-Knowledge across the curriculum and for some children there has been an impact on wellbeing in school 1 Assessments and observations show that Speech and Language acquisition and development for our disadvantaged children is, in general, less developed than that of the rest of the cohort 2 Early Reading: Baseline assessments and observations suggest that children arriving in school with less exposure to books and reading and can fall behind in reading/phonics in EYFS and Year 1 3 Limited opportunities : In a school of wide socio-economic diversity, school provision mapping suggests that disadvantaged pupils have fewer cultural, sporting and musical experiences compared with the rest of the cohort.
+Challenge No Detail of challenge continue to ident assessments and greater on our di ppact of Covid school closures: Three years after the main Covid disruption to education, we tify a range of needs in cohorts arriving at WJPS and moving through our school.
+School observations suggest that the impact of Covid on families and partial school closures has been isadvantaged pupils.
+This is reflected in national data.
+Knowledge gaps have grown across the or some children there has been an impact on wellbeing in school and at home.
+1 Assessments and observations show that Speech and Language acquisition and development for our disadvantaged children is, in general, less developed than that of the rest of the cohort 2 Early Reading: Baseline assessments and observations suggest that children arriving in school with less exposure to books and reading and can fall behind in reading/phonics in EYFS and Year 1 3 Limited opportunities : In a school of wide socio-economic diversity, school provision mapping suggests that disadvantaged pupils have fewer cultural, sporting and musical experiences compared with the rest of the cohort.
 4 Slower progress across the curriculum: Levels of attainment and progress for disadvantaged children are lower than school averages.
-The impact of the Covid lockdown on the learning of disadvantaged pupils in our school has resulted in increased knowledge gaps.
+The impact of the Covid lockdown on the learning of disadvantaged pupils in our school has resulted in increased knowledge gaps for some children.
 5 Family Support : attendance (our data over the last three years indicates that gaps between the attendance of disadvantaged children and the rest of the cohort persist and can adversely affect their achievement in school), home circumstances, transition, new admits, supporting children at home, early help 6 Social, Emotional and Mental Health Needs: following the pandemic we have seen an increase in the numbers of children needing support with social, emotional, mental health and behaviour needs.